The Graduate School

 GRD 715.
 Preparing TAs to Be Effective Teachers.
 2 Hours.

-Prepares teaching assistants to meet the educational needs of undergraduate students by developing effective teaching practices.
+Prepares teaching assistants (TA) to meet the educational needs of undergraduate students by developing effective teaching practices.
 Topics include preparing to teach, presenting material effectively, handling questions, handling difficult students and situations, leading laboratory sections, and ethical issues related to teaching.

 GRD 717.
 Principles of Scientific Integrity.
 3 Hours.